- BASIC DEFINITIONS

 In order to use the filter, you need to tick the box of the necessary source.
 After that the top line of the graph will show you the total traffic, the lower line - traffic of the selected source.
 Top 15 articles will be adjusted by the system for that specific source.
 You can also choose the timeframe that you want to see the data for on top of the page, as usual.

-There, you can find information on which sources bring you the majority of the traffic; quickly estimate the quality of that audience (by looking at the average page depth).
+The sources report provides you with information about sources which bring you the majority of the traffic and quickly estimate the quality of that audience (by looking at the average page depth).

 Predominant Source per Each Article

 In the Articles report you might notice that some of the articles, to the right of their headlines, have a sign of a source.
 This happens when the majority of the audience comes from one specific source.
 If the article doesn’t have one, it means that there is no one defined popular source for it.